 The chair of the HR&G Committee presents the results of the evaluation to the Board for discussion and for consideration as to whether recommendations or changes to the Board's processes or structure are appropriate.
-From time to time, the Chair of the Board meets informally with each Director to discuss individual and overall Board performance.
+The HR&G Committee reviews any actions to be taken and evaluates their effectiveness.
+From time to time, the Chair of the Board meets informally with each

+Director to discuss individual and overall Board performance.
 The Board is of the view that thoughtful and robust governance and Director assessment processes are mechanisms for ensuring independence, accountability and Board effectiveness.